rtullydo/rtullydo.github.io/00_index.md

 ![Operator Theory Map](assets/images/newmap.png)
-<figcaption>Figure: A partial clustered coauthor map of more than 800 mathematicians in operator theory </figcaption>
+-><figcaption>Figure: A partial clustered coauthor map of more than 800 mathematicians in operator theory </figcaption><-

 ## Welcome!